andyfischer/circa/docs/alpha3_release_notes.md

  - Removed typecast operator `::` in favor of above syntax
  - Function declarations use `->` instead of `::` to specify return type: `def math(number a, number b) -> number`

- - Added Pythonic syntax for blocks with significant indentation. def pythag(number a, number b) -> number: return sqrt(sqr(a) sqr(b))
+ - Added Pythonic syntax for blocks with significant indentation.
+Example: def pythag(number a, number b) -> number: return sqrt(sqr(a) sqr(b))

  - Namespaced identifiers now use colons instead of dots: `image:draw`
  - Fixed deployment issues with Windows package
+ - Lots of refactoring